garfix/richard-readthedocs/docs/source/introduction/model.md

 You could tell the grammar to talk to a database directly, but this would put much of the complexity in the grammar, and it is of itself already a source of complexity.
 It would also make it impossible to reuse the grammar in other domains.

 This library puts a layer between the application and the database: the model.
-The model contains the domain-entities and relations.
-It's given an application-specific adapter: the Model adapter.
-The adapter talks to one or more data sources, which can take any form tabular data, most commonly a database.
+The model contains the relations.
+It delegates the implementation of the relations through modules.
+Each model may talk to a data source (possibly more), which can take any form tabular data, most commonly a database.

 ![Layers](../images/layers.drawio.png)